Multi-Modal Chatbot

 Where to Next?

-You've built a multi-modal AI chatbot using the Vercel AI SDK!
+You've built a multi-modal AI chatbot using the AI SDK!
 Experiment and extend the functionality of this application further by exploring tool calling or introducing more granular control over AI and UI states.

 If you are looking to leverage the broader capabilities of LLMs, Vercel AI SDK Core provides a comprehensive set of lower-level tools and APIs that will help you unlock a wider range of AI functionalities beyond the chatbot paradigm.